Score-based Diffusion Models in Function Space: Numerical Experiments

 \section{Numerical Experiments}

-In all examples, we use the Fourier Neural Operator (FNO) as it is a well-defined approximation architecture between Hilbert spaces \cite{li2020fourier,kovachki2021onuniversal}.
+In all examples, we use the Fourier neural operator (FNO)~\citep{li2020fourier}, U-shaped neural operator(UNO)~\citep{rahman2023u} as they are well-defined architecture for maps between Hilbert spaces \cite{li2020fourier,kovachki2021onuniversal}.
 The goal of our numerics is to showcase the simple message that by employing trace-class noise and a consistent architecture for function space data, we obtain dimension (i.e., resolution)-independent results, observed by varying the discretization of the data.
-All experiments are done by solving \eqref{eq:langevin} in a way similar to~\cite{song2019generative}; see Appendix \ref{sec:disc_langevin}.
+All experiments are done by solving \eqref{eq:langevin} in a way similar to~\cite{song2019generative}, generalized to function spaces; see \appref{sec:disc_langevin}.